RosalieChhen/InSeason/README.md

 1. Clone project
 2. Open terminal on the root project and start Docker deamon
 3. Run `docker-compose -f docker-compose.dev.yml up`.
 It will start a *db* container with postgreSQL.
 Run the project with th IDE.

-### Some docker-compose commands
-- To build docker containers with changes in docker configuration `docker-compose up --build`
-- To remove containers with volumes `docker-compose down -v`
-- To remove images `docker image rm <image-name>`